|

 herons, lava herons, American oyster catchers

 and yellow-crowned night herons.
-You'll enjoy the sight
+You will enjoy the sight

 of marine iguanas grazing upon algae beds at low tide,